-Representing residents, animating campus life, setting up competitive collective projects… this is the role of the residents’ committees and an enriching experience to help spend your time at the Cité internationale to the full.
+Representing residents, animating campus life, setting up competitive collective projects… This is the role of the Residents’ Committees and an enriching experience to help spend your time at the Cité internationale to the full.
 Every house’s committee, elected at the start of the year, brings the residents’ initiatives to the level of the building and the campus.
-Every committee chooses between two delegates that sit in the Residents’ Office (BDR).
-They represent the interests of their peers and sit on the board of administration for the Fondation nationale Cité internationale universitaire de Paris.
+Every committee chooses between two delegates that sit in the Residents’ Bureau (BDR).
+They represent the interests of their peers and sit on the board of administration for the National Foundation Cité internationale universitaire de Paris.
 The BDR organises numerous events and is also involved in the Fête de la Cité.
 The events weekend of cultural diversity and sharing is the time to celebrate different cultures around the world.

 In order to allow residents to bring their artistic, cultural, civic or even sporting projects to life, the Cité internationale calls for projects to support resident initiatives twice a year.
 It allows chosen projects to benefit from financial aid from the Residents’ initiative fund (FIR).
 The projects can be about various topics such as peace, sport, digital technology, culture, citizenship, the environment or solidarity.
 They must involve several campus houses in order to encourage meetings and exchanges.

 The Cité internationale is a springboard, we don’t realise just how many interesting people there are here or the number of projects that are born here.

 The Cité internationale has always been a pioneer in every period of its history.
 As a place for the numerous young, talented people of tomorrow, the Cité internationale aims to be a place for reflection and debate, a place where you can reflect on solutions for modern issues.
 It encourages resident engagement in collective projects and the organisation of events.